 Employment Income, or income from employment, is ordinary income derived from remunerative work undertaken by an employee from an employer/employee relationship.

 - It includes:

-- · commissions;
+- commissions;

 - salaries;

 - wages;

 - · employment-related fringe benefits;

 - profit sharing arrangements in certain industries.

-It includes employment income received or earned in Australia or overseas.
+It includes employment income paid in Australia or overseas.

 It does not include: